Matvey-STE/learning-git/README.md

 # learning-git
-Git is a good way to srore your code and don't lose This is the test for pull files and correct them
+Git is a good way to srore your code and don't lose This is the test for pull files and correct them Correct and update information to GitHub